-- Access to shared files always involves the proxy user, even for users who have file system rights to the shared files. - · Proxy users have no role when users with Net Folder rights access Net Folders directly.
+- Access to shared files that reside on Net Folders always involves the proxy user, even for users who have file system rights to the shared files. - Proxy users are not involved when users with Net Folder access rights and a system-derived Net Folder Role access a Net Folders directly.